How to Connect iPhone to Arch Linux

 Step 8: When you want to unmount it, you should use this command:

-sudoย umount ~/iPhone
+sudo umount ~/iPhone

-Worked for you?
+Did it work for you?

-I know that it is not very convenient and ideally, iPhone should be recognized as any other USB storage device but things don’t always behave as they are expected to.
 Good thing is that a little DIY hack can always fix the issue and it gives a sense of achievement (at least to me).
-That being said, I must say Antergos should work to fix this issue so that iPhone can be mounted by default.
+That being said, I must say Arch Linux should work to fix this issue so that iPhone can be mounted by default.

 Did this trick work for you?
 If you have questions or suggestions, feel free to drop a comment.